Force

 Key features

-• Uses fundamental techniques like double lifts or forces for deceptive effects
+• Can be combined with other techniques like double lifts or controls

 Pros

-• Easy to learn and perfect for beginners
+• Relatively easy to learn basic versions for beginners

 Cons